Belmont University: Academics

-Belmont University offers bachelor's degrees in over 130 academic majors in twelve colleges with 29 master's and eight doctoral programs.
+Belmont University offers bachelor's degrees in over 130 academic majors in twelve colleges with 31 master's and eight doctoral programs.
 Belmont and HCA created a health sciences consortium with local universities to alleviate the shortage of nurses and health care professionals in the local community, and provides students with shared office space and mentoring from faculty, local entrepreneurs, and attorneys.
 Journalism students have gained work experience at The Oprah Winfrey Show, The Daily Show, CBS Evening News, and the British Broadcasting Corp.

+Undergraduate admissions

+In 2026, Belmont University accepted 96.4% of undergraduate applicants with those enrolled having an average 3.83 high school GPA, ranking No.3 in Tennessee for the highest average GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1260 SAT score (20% submitting scores) or an average 26 ACT score (43% submitting scores).

 Rankings

 In the 2025 U.S. News & World Report college rankings, Belmont was tied for 220 out of 394 in the category of National Universities.

 Music and music business programs

 Belmont's Mike Curb College of Entertainment & Music Business (CEMB) consists of current/former authors, performers, expert witnesses (for industry lawsuits), artist managers, lawyers, record label executives, songwriters, and others.
 Mike Curb is the CEO of Curb Records.
 He was a producer, songwriter, and company executive and one of the most successful record men of the sixties and seventies.
 He is the department's namesake.
 The former dean of the CEMB, Jim Van Hook, is a legendary Nashville label head, especially as part of the Christian music industry.
 One of the hallmarks of the program is its internship program, which sends hundreds of students annually out into the Nashville, New York, and Los Angeles music industries to intern for record labels, management companies, publishing companies, booking agencies, publicists, recording studios, law firms, and other businesses.

 Besides having three professional-quality recording studios on campus, Belmont owns the Belmont Studios (including Ocean Way Nashville), part of which is operated for-profit (used by such artists as Dave Matthews, Sheryl Crow, and Bob Seger), and part of which is used by students.
 Ocean Way Nashville, purchased by Belmont in 2001, has recorded thousands of tracks including the score for The Last of Us, a top-selling game that won Best Audio in the global GANG (Game Audio Network Guild) Awards.